 More work is needed to fully understand differences and similarities in the development of early social interactions across species.
-Our study compared a group of British middle-class mothers a group of rhesus macaques, so results might not be generalisable to other human populations and primate species.
+Our study compared a group of British mothers a group of rhesus macaques, so results might not be generalisable to other human populations and primate species.
 As already discussed, socio-cultural factors can influence the type of interaction between mothers and infants, therefore future studies should include mothers from different cultural contexts to better capture shared features of early communication, as well as intraspecific variation, thereby improving the generalisability of our results.
 Similarly, among non-human primates, maternal behaviours differ widely across species, and different social structures and caregiving practices might influence the way mothers interact with their infants.
 Therefore, in order to further trace the evolutionary roots of parenting behaviours, future studies should include observations from different species living in different social contexts.
-Moreover, as the current study is the first systematic description of mother-infant interactions in rhesus macaques, further data on this species are needed in order to confirm our results. spontaneous human mother-infant face-to-face interactions during home observations, similar to those coded in macaques in this study, should be collected in order to provide more consistent data on the development and structure of these interactions and increase cross-species comparability.
+Moreover, as the current study is the first systematic description of mother-infant interactions in rhesus macaques, further data on this species are needed in order to confirm our results.
+It should be noted that our data collection methods differed somewhat between the human and monkey samples, with the human data collected in a setting where mothers were asked to interact with their infants potentially explaining the longer duration of the face-to-face interactions in the human group compared to the macaque one.
+Therefore, in future studies, spontaneous human mother-infant face-to-face interactions during home observations, similar to those coded in macaques in this study, should be collected in order to provide more consistent data on the development and structure of these interactions and increase cross-species comparability.
 Finally, longitudinal observations combining a developmental, cross-cultural and cross-species perspective should be conducted in order to investigate the role of specific maternal responses in later infant development.
 In particular, future studies exploring the role of maternal responsiveness to infant vocal signals in different primate species could provide important information on the evolution of language and social communication.

 METHODS